Want your coffee actually to taste strong, not just hot and dark?

 It’s also worth noting that grinding your coffee beans before brewing is the best way to make stronger coffee at home.

-So, the best combination for strong coffee is having a fresh batch of whole-bean coffee and grinding it fresh right before brewing a cup of coffee.
+The best combination for strong coffee is having a fresh batch of whole-bean coffee and grinding it just before brewing a cup.

 6. Choose the right brewing method for strong coffee at home